 All About Poinsettias

 Poinsettias have become such a universal symbol for Christmas and winter that many people don’t realize that they are actually tropical plants that grow as large shrubs in the wild.
-With a little care and attention to detail, you can create a stylish poinsettia display that showcases these fiery crimson beauties.
+By learning how to care for poinsettias and attention to detail, you can create a stylish poinsettia display that showcases these fiery crimson beauties.

 It can be hard to picture poinsettias growing in the wild since we are so used to seeing them as houseplants.
 The poinsettia plant, Euphorbia pulcherrima, is native to western Mexico where it grows into a large shrub or small tree.